The Army Officer Selection Board Guide: Sample Questions & Practice Tests [2025]

 Note: To answer this question one can make an estimation by looking at the numbers.
 If one group equals half the sum of all the groups, then the sum of the two remaining groups also equals half the sum of the swimmers.
 We need to find a year in which the men column equals the sum of the other two columns.

-The AOSB PrepPack lets you practice a variety of numerical reasoning questions just like the AOSB's - so on the day of the test, you won't be surprised by anything.
+The AOSB PrepPack lets you practice advanced numerical reasoning questions just like in the Main Board's cognitive test - so on the day of the test, you won't be surprised by anything.

 AOSB Verbal Reasoning Test